mfathiabdallah/mfathiabdallah.github.io/_posts/2025-10-17-mycotoxin monitoring in Kosovo.md

 ## Publication

 <!-- Your content goes here -->
-Our paper about **" Challenges in mycotoxin monitoring in recently independent countries: The case of Kosovo"** is now online at World Mycotoxin Journal website.
+Our paper about **" Challenges in mycotoxin monitoring in recently independent countries: The case of Kosovo"** is now online at Journal of Food Composition and Analysis.

 In this work, a summary on mycotoxins in Kosovo and the current challenges on mycotoxin research is preseneted.